-6 9 Acknowledgments
+9 Acknowledgments

-- 7 We acknowledge the support of the funding agencies IN2P3-France, FNRS-Belgium, Suiss and - 8 JINR-Russia.
-We would like to thank all private companies which have collaborated with our in- - 9 stitutes in developing and providing materials for the OPERA Target Tracker construction.
-We are - grateful to OPERA collaboration (is-it necessary???)...
+- 2 We acknowledge the support of the funding agencies IN2P3-France, FNRS/IISN-Belgium, SNF- - 3 Suiss and JINR-Russia.
+We would like to thank all private companies which have collaborated with - 4 our institutes in developing and providing materials for the OPERA Target Tracker construction.
+We - 5 are grateful to OPERA collaboration for all the provided support.